 The Program will present a unified profile (research, training, and service) through its website, publications, and other public relations mechanisms.
-Internal and external audiences will be made aware of Program accomplishments and its vision for the future.
+Internal and external audiences will be made aware of the Program’s accomplishments and its vision for the future.
 This will attract more qualified prospective students and future faculty.

-Highly qualified new faculty member; up-to-date and consistent Program profile on website and in print; record of Program research and service activities; prospective students’ and public awareness of the Program’s characteristics, Program’s standing in professional ratings.
+Highly qualified new faculty member; up-to-date and consistent Program profile on website and in print; record of the Program’s research and service activities; prospective students’ and public awareness of the Program’s characteristics, Program’s standing in professional ratings.

 Goal 4 Statement: Promote diversity, global engagement and culture of inclusion.
 This goal aligns with Teachers College Institutional Goal 4: Develop a diverse community with shared mission.

-Faculty research interests reflect program’s emphasis on diversity.
+Faculty research interests reflect the Program's emphasis on diversity.
 Many of our faculty have strong preparation in linguistics and conduct research related to issues in bilingual/multicultural and cross-linguistic speech and language development.
-The faculty is engaged in research to promote diversity in Communication Sciences and Disorders in local state, national, international, settings.
+The faculty is engaged in research to promote diversity in Communication Sciences and Disorders in local, state, national, and international settings.

-There is a growing need for bilingual speech and language pathology service providers in the US particularly in the large metropolitan areas because of the increased immigration from non-English speaking countries.
+There is a growing need for bilingual speech and language pathology service providers in the US, particularly in large metropolitan areas because of the increased immigration from non-English speaking countries.
 The need for the Program to become more culturally sensitive and knowledgeable about multilingual issues in the preparation of students has grown in response to these factors.
 Our curriculum and co-curricular activities are infused with a strong emphasis on multicultural and bilingual considerations.
-Additionally, as the program is located in one of the most multicultural urban areas in the country, our students are provided multiple opportunities to work with clients from a wide variety of cultural and linguistic backgrounds in our on-site clinic, in the NYDOE school system, and other external clinical sites.
-The success of our Bilingual Institute and the popularity of the bilingual extension within our Program has brought regional recognition to the Program.
-International experiences in Bolivia, Ghana and Cambodia enrich students’ understanding of different cultures and enhance their skills in working with diverse populations.
+Additionally, as the program is located in one of the most multicultural urban areas in the country, our students are provided multiple opportunities to work with clients from a wide variety of cultural and linguistic backgrounds in our on-site clinic, in the NYC DOE school system, and other external clinical sites.
+The success of our Bilingual SLP Institute and the popularity of the bilingual-multicultural program focus within our Program has brought regional and national recognition to the Program.
+International experiences in Guatemala, Indonesia, Ghana and Colombia enrich students’ understanding of different cultures and enhance their skills in working with diverse populations.